 What does the advanced heart failure service offer?

-It aims to improve survival and long-term quality of life for people with life debilitating advanced heart failure.
+The service aims to improve survival and long-term quality of life for people with life debilitating advanced heart failure.
 Treatment options available from the service include the following:

 - Implantable defibrillators – which are used to regulate abnormal heart rhythms that can cause a cardiac arrest